Our Team

 Research Assistant

 Stephanie Hohn is a Métis student pursuing a Master of Library and Information Studies with a First Nations Curriculum Concentration at UBC’s iSchool.
 Prior to UBC, she received a Bachelor of English Literature at the University of Montana, which rests on the historic territory of her people and is the homeland of the Salish, Kootenai, and Kalispel nations.
 Her professional background is in book selling, libraries, wholesale garment purchasing, and event safety.
-Her academic and artistic work has focused on the local history, homelessness, game design, plant symbolism, folklore, and patterns.
+Her academic and artistic work has focused on the local history, homelessness, game design, plant symbolism, folklore and patterns.

 Records and Collections